courtneycminor/Excel-Technical-Documentation-Page/README.md

 14. On regular sized devices (laptops, desktops), the element with id="navbar" should be shown on the left side of the screen and should always be visible to the user
 15. Your technical documentation should use at least one media query

-Note: Be sure to add < link rel="stylesheet" href="styles.css" > in your HTML to link your stylesheet and apply your CSS